Why Cardio Matters: Fitness, Longevity, and What Most People Miss

 The Modern Cardio Crisis

 Despite its benefits, most adults aren’t doing enough cardio.
-The CDC recommends 150 minutes of moderate or 75 minutes of vigorous cardio per week.
-That’s just the minimum.
+The CDC recommends 150 minutes of moderate cardio per week.
+That’s just 3 50-minute sessions or 6 25-minute sessions per week.
+That's like taking a brisk walk after lunch or dinner.
+This little is super effective.
+And more will yield even greater results.

-In reality, many people prioritize lifting or high-intensity intervals, while neglecting the aerobic base that supports everything else.
+In reality, many people prioritize weight lifting or high-intensity intervals over the longer duration moderate intensity cardio neglecting building the aerobic base that supports everything else.

 What’s Next in This Series?